garduino/Cuis-KomHttpServer/README.md

 ````
 This take care of all the prerequisites of KomHttpServer, but you must have cloned the next repos:

-	Cuis-Cryptography (The needed prereq package is: Cuis-System-Hashing.pck.st)
+	Cuis-Smalltalk-Cryptography (The needed prereq package is: Cuis-System-Hashing.pck.st)
-	Cuis-CompatibilityWithOtherSmalltalks (The needed prereq package is: Cuis-CompatibilityWithOtherSmalltalks.pck.st)
+	Cuis-Smalltalk-CompatibilityWithOtherSmalltalks (The needed prereq package is: Cuis-CompatibilityWithOtherSmalltalks.pck.st)
-	Cuis-Pharo14CompatibilityLayer (The needed prereq package is: Cuis-Network-MIME.pck.st)
+	Cuis-Smalltalk-Pharo14CompatibilityLayer (The needed prereq package is: Cuis-Network-MIME.pck.st)

 Notes: